-CONCAWE started compiling statistical data for the European downstream oil industry seventeen years ago and this is the seventeenth report on this topic (see references of past reports in the reference list [1-16].
-This report covers data collected for 2010 and includes a full historical perspective from 1993.
-It also includes comparative figures from other industry sectors.
+CONCAWE started compiling statistical data for the European downstream oil industry eighteen years ago and this is the eighteenth report on this topic (see references of past reports in the reference list [1-17].
+This report covers data collected for 2011 and includes a full historical perspective from 1993.
+It also includes comparative figures from other industry sectors where available.